 John – Everything that we do is based on being cost-conscious, and not only just to manage our internal costs, but our ability to share those cost-savings with our customers.
 Our video-interviewing process, for example, allows us to effectively recruit from across all fifty states in a cost-effective manner.
-The improvement of video technology over the past few years has allowed us to reduce the hiring costs for our clients.
-Instead of having to travel across the country to find a best-fit candidate, we use recruiting robots and sourcing tools that work behind the scenes to reach out to candidates to gauge their interest in open job opportunities.
+The improvement of video technology has allowed us to reduce the hiring costs for our clients.
+Instead of having to travel across the country to find a best-fit candidate, we use recruiting robots that work behind the scenes to reach out to candidates.
 This helps drive efficiencies and reduce costs when there are large volume requisitions to support.

 Ruth – We have also found that online job fairs have been a great source for us insofar as recruiting goes.
 These are relatively new to the recruitment scene and enable us to get in front of thousands of candidates at one time, instead of just one.
 This allows us to make rapid contact with a large number of job-seekers, which in turn vastly extends our reach on behalf of our clients.